 What is virtual, what is real?
 New doors of perception at the Zeppelin museum – 'Beautiful New Worlds - Virtual Realities in Contemporary Art', curated by Ina Neddermeyer

 Inspired by those encounters of Zeppelin in stereoscopy, the exhibition ’Beautiful New Worlds.
 Virtual Realities in Contemporary Art,’ curated by Ina Neddermeyer for the Zeppelin Museum in Friedrichshafen, turns over to new doors of perception.
-Not a cutting-edge show, but rather an exhibition in past tense, it contains works from the 2010s until today that have mostly been on display at other places before, where the hype for VR has taken place.
+Not a cutting-edge show, but rather an exhibition in past tense, it contains a commissioned piece by Florian Meisenberg and works from the 2010s until today that have been on display at other places before, where the hype for VR has taken place.

 Sony, HTC Vive, Oculus Rift and some deprecated, antique VR goggles, introduced by micha cárdenas: the look and feel of the show is determined by devices and sitting pillows.
 One could easily mistake the exhibition space for a lounge at a fair for Tech gear – potentially raising questions about how a VR exhibition should look like.

 The works in the exhibition can be seen already on the website of the museum.
-This are VR goggle-based video works by Halil Altindere, Sidsel Meineche Hansen, the trio Salome Asega & Reese Donohue & Tongkwai Lulin, interactive VR goggle-centric installations by Banz&Bowinkel and Florian Meisenberg, a 3D anaglyph video installed in combination with light installation simulating a dawning sky within the museum by Trisha Baga called Flatlands 3D (2010), video documentaries presented on LCD screens by Harun Farocki, Forensic Architecture and micha cárdenas – the latter presented in combination with some stills and those 2000's VR goggles mentioned above.
+This are VR goggle-based video works by Halil Altindere, Sidsel Meineche Hansen, the trio Salome Asega & Reese Donohue & Tongkwai Lulin, interactive VR goggle-centric installations by Banz&Bowinkel and Florian Meisenberg, a room installation where a projected 3D anaglyph video is put in interplay with a mirror ball and an light installation resembling stars in the sky within the museum by Trisha Baga called Flatlands 3D (2010).
+Furthermore, projected video documentaries by Harun Farocki, Forensic Architecture and micha cárdenas – the latter presented in combination with some stills and those 2000's VR goggles mentioned above.

 VR goggles-based video works

 The Nest Collective presents an African take on Sci-fi Let This be a Warning (2017; 10min, VR goggles) where you embody a character in the film.
 It highlights that the potential of 360° films to resemble theater-like experience.
 What you look at is not determined by the camera lens but by the position and movement of the head, being able to turn left, right, up and down.
-Furthermore, DICKGIRL 3D (2016, 3min, VR goggles), by Sidsel Meineche Hansen, a 3D rendered, ego-perspective porn showing two barely definable creatures having sexual intercourse, in a fashion that one could only describe as turbo-sex (later more on that).
-Halil Altindere’s Journey to Mars (2016) video is a 3D-rendered visualization of that trip to Mars that is inspired by the claim of that only Syrian space traveler ever.
-He jokingly proposed to ‘send’ those unwelcomed refugees to Mars, where nobody minds their presence.
+Furthermore, DICKGIRL 3D (2016, 3min, VR goggles), by Sidsel Meineche Hansen, a 3D rendered, ego-perspective porn showing the (in her work) reoccurring humanoid Eva 3.0 having sexual intercourse with a barely definable object/creature, in a fashion that one could only describe as turbo-sex (later more on that).
+Halil Altindere’s Journey to Mars (2016) video is a 3D-rendered visualization of that joking proposal to ‘send’ those unwelcomed refugees from Syria to Mars, where nobody minds their presence.
 Altindere enriching the VR-goggle video work with a large panorama installation showing an astronaut in space, and that works somewhat as a prequel to the video.

 Banz & Bowinkel’s VR goggles experience is surrounded by a screen showing what the person wearing the VR goggles does in the virtual world.
 Also, some prints on the walls depicting some of the human-like figures appearing in their VR, and a fetishized desktop PC labeled with the artists’ names – the latter done in a fashion that design studios would do.
 The virtual space itself is contrast-fully decorated with all types of symbolism and antique statues – you couldn’t do more than explore that virtual space by basically jumping around.
 The projection on the screen, showing what the VR goggle wearer does, being somewhat a prototypical ‘Sartrean peephole’ situation nurturing that voyeuristic streak and breaking with that nature of the private experience which is predominant with goggle-based VR experiences.

-’Saydnaya’ (2016) by Forensic Architecture, a highlight of this years’ Documenta in Kassel, is also screened in Friedrichshafen.
-The video documents the virtual reconstruction of that destroyed infamous Syrian prison, conducted with the help of witnesses that were imprisoned there.
-It showed how these technologies of rapid modeling of virtual spaces could help witnesses recall more details about that building by being able to realize virtual shape/space at the speed of speech.
-As for the narrative and style of the film: it feels like the making-ofs we are familiar with bonus DVDs of feature films.
+’Saydnaya’ (2016) by Forensic Architecture—who were a highlight of this years’ Documenta in Kassel presenting other work—is also screened in Friedrichshafen.
+The video documents the virtual modeling of the architecture of that infamous Syrian prison which is still operated, conducted with the help of witnesses that were imprisoned there.
+It showed how these technologies of rapid modeling of virtual spaces could help witnesses recall more architectural details (among other horrific details of torture procedures) about that building by being able to realize virtual shape/space at the speed of speech.
+As for the narrative and style of the film: it feels like the making-offs we are familiar with bonus DVDs of feature films.
 Nonetheless, this video work differs somewhat from that VR goggles-heavy notion of the exhibition.
-It focusses on the processes of the creation of virtual space that is meant to be an architectural model but mainly to be viewed on a monitor—not VR goggles—and here, in the museum context, presented as a video documentation on a large screen.
+It focusses on the processes of the creation of virtual space that is meant to be an architectural model but mainly to be viewed on a monitor—not VR goggles—and here, in the museum context, presented as a video documentation projected in a dedicated, darkened room.